Magic-angle Twisted Bilayer Systems with Quadratic-Band-Touching: Exactly Flat Bands with High-Chern Number

-Note that the QBTP features a Berry phase of $2\pi$ which is twice of that of a Dirac point.
-Hereafter, unless stated otherwise, we shall assume $t'=t/2$ so that the dispersion $E_\pm(\mathbf{k})=\pm \frac{t}{2} \mathbf{k}^2$.
+Note that the QBTP features a Berry phase of $2\pi$, which is twice of that of a Dirac point.
+Hereafter, unless stated otherwise, we shall assume $t'=t/2$, so that the dispersion $E_\pm(\mathbf{k})=\pm \frac{t}{2} \mathbf{k}^2$.

-{\bf Exactly flat band at magic-angle:} It is desired to investigate novel physics in a twisted bilayer of systems with electronic properties qualitatively different from Dirac fermions.
-In particular, it would be interesting to study the twisted bilayer of systems with quadratic-band-touching fermions.
-In this paper, we consider such a twisted bilayer system, a twisted bilayer checkerboard lattice, and explore its novel physics such as totally flat band at magic angles and high Chern number of those flat bands.
-The lattice structure of the twisted bilayer checkerboard lattice is shown in Fig.~\ref{fig:cklattice}(b).
+{\bf Exactly flat bands at magic angles:} It is desirable to investigate novel physics in a twisted bilayer of systems with quadratic-band-touching fermions for the exotic property of the QBTP\cite{SYFK}.
+In this paper, we consider the twisted bilayer of the checkerboard lattice, and explore its physics such as totally flat bands at magic angles and the high Chern number of those flat bands.
+The lattice structure of the TBCB lattice is shown in Fig.~\ref{fig:cklattice}(b).

-Here we mainly focus on the low-energy physics of the twisted bilayer system with quadratic band touching by employing the continuum model describing the low-energy band structure around the QBTP $\mathbf{M}$.
-Using the morie band theory introduced by Bistritzer and MacDonald \cite{Bistritzer12233}, we obtained the inter-layer hopping matrices: